dsincubator/meta/README.md

 ## Who is the audience?

-* People responsible for leading data-science meetups, e.g. me.
+* People responsible for leading data-science meetups.
-* People who attend to data-science meetups, e.g. you.
+* People who attend to data-science meetups.
-* Organizations who hire people like you and me, e.g. ixpantia.

 > The first step ... is figuring out who your audience is.
 > -- [Learner Personas, in Teaching Tech Together by Greg Wilson](https://teachtogether.tech/en/index.html#s:process-personas).